-Table 28: General restrictions
+Table 29: General restrictions

 Issue number Description Workaround If you access the Extreme Integrated Application Hosting virtual machine using virtual- service tpvm console and use the Nano text editor inside the console access, the command ^o <cr> does not write the file to disk.</cr> None.
 VOSS-7 Even when you change the LLDP mode of an interface from CDP to LLDP, if the remote side sends CDP packets, the switch accepts them and refreshes the existing CDP neighbor entry.
 Disable LLDP on the interface first, and then disable CDP and re-enable LLDP.
 VOSS-687 EDM and CLI show different local preference values for a BGP IPv6 route.
 EDM displays path attributes as received and stored in the BGP subsystem.
 If the attribute is from an eBGP peer, the local preference displays as zero.
 CLI displays path attributes associated with the route entry, which can be modified by a policy.
 If a route policy is not configured, the local preference shows the default value of 100.
 None.
-VOSS-1954 After you log in to EDM, if you try to refresh the page by clicking on the refresh button in the browser toolbar, it will redirect to a blank page.
-This issue happens only for the very first attempt and only in Firefox.
-To refresh the page and avoid this issue, use the EDM refresh button instead of the browser refresh button.
-If you do encounter this issue, place your cursor in the address bar of the browser, and press Enter .
-This will return you to the EDM home page.
+VOSS-2166 The IPsec security association (SA) configuration has a NULL Encryption option under the Encrpt-algo parameter.
+Currently, you must fill the encrptKey and keyLength sub-parameters to set this option; however, these values are not used for actual IPsec processing as it is a NULL encryption option.
+The NULL option is required to interoperate with other vendors whose IPsec solution only supports that mode for encryption.
+There is no functional impact due to this configuration and it only leads to an unnecessary configuration step.
+No workaround required.
+VOSS-21946 When you create a vrf using the POSTMAN API platform, special characters, such as \\\ and ### included in the URL are ignored.
+None.